 Unfortunately, a lot of more traditional carts are wedded to an old-fashioned design that tends to look like it's been created to meet the needs of an accountant rather than maximise sales.
 So much so that many of the most successful online businesses have paid small fortunes to get manually tailored cart templates glued on top of their older carts.

 Thankfully, modern carts like Thrivecart and Samcart have high-converting designs and features like upsells and bump offers built in as standard, so no need to shell out for expensive customisation.
-Unusually for an online cart, Thrivecart also works with Apple Pay which smooths the process for buyers on mobile.
+Unusually for an online cart, Thrivecart also works with Apple Pay and Google Pay which smooths the process for buyers on mobile.

 A high converting cart is great, but if your transactions fail to process then you're in trouble.
 If you're active online you may have seen horror stories from some carts where transactions have stopped processing in the middle of a big launch.